Benchmarks & Industry Insights

 The calculation is straightforward.
 CPM = (Total Spend ÷ Impressions) × 1,000

-For example, a $2,000 budget generating 400,000 impressions equals a $5 CPM.
+A $2,000 budget generating 400,000 impressions equals a $5 CPM.

+eCPM (Effective CPM): Converts CPC or CPA campaigns back into impression costs, so you can compare channels side by side.
 If you spend $5,000 on a CPC campaign that generates 2,000 clicks and 500,000 impressions, your eCPM = ($5,000 ÷ 500,000) × 1,000 = $10.
-This lets you compare that $10 eCPM directly against a CPM campaign running at $8.
+Compare that $10 eCPM directly against a CPM campaign running at $8.

 When to consider CPM

-Campaign objectivePrioritizeWhy it WinsSaaS Considerations
+Campaign objectivePrioritizeWhy it winsSaaS considerations

 Category education, thought leadershipCPMCheapest route to saturate target accountsWeak signal on buying intent